The Five Behaviors facilitation FAQs

 We know that anyone facilitating a new program will have questions.
 Here we answer the questions we hear most often about The Five Behaviors®.

 You’re right to be conscious of the amount of time it takes to run a team through the complete The Five Behaviors Team Development training.
 Some teams might schedule sessions to run over a year.
 Some will finish in a few weeks.
-There are three-day and one-day facilitation plans in The Five Behaviors of a Cohesive Team Facilitation Kit, but completing a program to effectively build a better team won't be accomplished without time and significant effort by participants.
+There are three-day and one-day facilitation plans in The Five Behaviors Facilitation Kit, but completing a program to effectively build a better team won't be accomplished without time and significant effort by participants.
 Making time for reflection is an investment that will pay off in the long term and increase the strength of your team.

 In the short term, just running through the Trust section thoroughly helps in terms of engagement and productivity.
 Make sure you schedule enough time to get through all modules without rushing the team.
 The time spent creating a cohesive team means less time spent in ineffective activities and behaviors.
 Remember, the last step of the training is Results.
 And isn’t that what the team was created to deliver?